Signed Languages

 Common Use

-Sign Language is used for daily speech and storytelling in deaf communities.
-It is not a ceremonial or ritual language.
-It is the language people use to live in.
-Storytelling in Sign Language is particularly valued because the three-dimensional signing space lets a skilled narrator stage action directly in front of the audience, walking characters across the space, placing landmarks, and letting the audience watch the story happen rather than hear it described.
+Signed languages are used for daily speech and storytelling in Deaf communities.
+They are not ceremonial or ritual languages.
+They are the languages people use to live in.
+Storytelling is particularly valued because the three-dimensional signing space lets a skilled narrator stage action directly in front of the audience, walking characters across the space, placing landmarks, and letting the audience watch the story happen rather than hear it described.

 A Note on Script

-Sign Language has no native written form.
-It is not transcribed; it is performed.
+No signed language has a native written form.
+They are not transcribed; they are performed.
 When a written record is required, either Franterra or a regional written language is used as a proxy, often with parenthetical notation showing which signs were used.
 This is a compromise, and fluent signers generally consider it an incomplete record.
 Video and observation are the only full archives.

 "My hands learned the words before my mother's mouth ever made them.
 I do not remember the silence feeling like silence."